QuickStart templates for implementers

 General

 The General QuickStart is the most basic and broadly-defined template.
-However, many implementers choose to use the Services template instead because it has the same information but also includes additional categories.
+However, many implementers use the Services template instead because it has the same information but also includes additional categories.

 Services